digital-asset/daml/language-support/hs/bindings/examples/group-chat/README.md

 ## Modelling with Daml

-`GroupChat.daml` formalizes the above features in DAML.
+`GroupChat.daml` formalizes the above features in Daml.
 The essence of the model is as follows:

 - A Message is modelled by a simple `Message` contract.
 - A Group is modelled by a series of `Group` contracts, only one being active at a time.